ThomasSanson/the-devsecops-plugin/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be covered by the [European Union Public License (EUPL)](LICENSE).

 ---
-🙏 Thank you for contributing to the DevSecOps Plugin!
+🙏 Thank you for contributing to the DevSecOps Toolbox!